worldmanager/scormicron/README.md

 `ManifestType` entities are Java JAXB entities built based on [XML Schema Definition Files](https://scorm.com/scorm-explained/technical-scorm/content-packaging/xml-schema-definition-files/).

 Unfortunately, [SCORM official XSD](https://21w98o3yqgi738kmv7xrf9lj-wpengine.netdna-ssl.com/wp-content/assets/SchemaDefinitionFiles/zips/scorm12schemadefinition.zip) can't be used by JAXB directly.
-Few modifications have been done to allow JAXB to build `ManifestType`, which are
+A few modifications have been done to allow JAXB to build `ManifestType` entities.
+The modifications are:

-* In `ims_xml.xsd`, `xmlns="http://www.w3.org/XML/1998/namespace"` has been removed from `xsd:schema` tag.
+* In `ims_xml.xsd`, `xmlns="http://www.w3.org/XML/1998/namespace"` has been removed from the `xsd:schema` tag.
-* In `adlcp_rootv1p2.xsd`, it is extended `imscp_rootv1p1p2.xsd` by overriding `schema` and `schemeversion`.
-JAX doesn't support the overriding.
-The changes are the merge `imscp_rootv1p1p2.xsd` into `adlcp_rootv1p2.xsd`.
+* In `adlcp_rootv1p2.xsd`, it extends `imscp_rootv1p1p2.xsd` by overriding `schema` and `schemeversion`.
+JAX doesn't support the overriding. `imscp_rootv1p1p2.xsd` has been merged into `adlcp_rootv1p2.xsd` to work with JAXB.
 * In `imsmd_rootv1p2p1.xsd`, `namespace="##other"` has been replaced with `namespace="##any"` for the group type `<xsd:group name="grp.any">` as JAX doesn't work with `##other` namespace.

-The adjusted XSD have been set at `src/main/resources` folder.
-They are used to build `ManifestType` and all its elements by a gradle JAXB plugin [com.ewerk.gradle.plugins.jaxb2](https://plugins.gradle.org/plugin/com.ewerk.gradle.plugins.jaxb2).
+The altered XSDs are stored in the `src/main/resources` directory.
+They are used to build the `ManifestType` entities using a Gradle JAXB plugin [com.ewerk.gradle.plugins.jaxb2](https://plugins.gradle.org/plugin/com.ewerk.gradle.plugins.jaxb2).

-**Note**: These generated code are not maintained by the project but are built in the jar library.
+**Note**: These generated code is not maintained by the project but instead generated at compile time and is built into the JAR.

 ## `ScormPackageParser` Parser

 `ScormPackageParser` provides API to parse `imsmanifest.xml` into `ScormPackage`.

-`ScormPackage` contains manifest type, scorm schema, entry point and master score.
+`ScormPackage` contains the manifest type, scorm schema, entry point and master score for the SCORM.

 ```
 case class ScormPackage